Bacteriophages & Hidradenitis suppurativa: Helping deal with the physical appearance of HS

 I grew up surrounded by doctors in my family, and I have gone and searched for help from numerous doctors outside of the family.
 Just because someone has an MD does not mean they have all the answers.
 From my own experience, I met doctors who had no idea what Hidradenitis suppurativa was, some who were extremely rude and insisted it was a simple allergy.

-UPDATE – Check out the article which covers my HS journey and the effects of phage therapy after a year.
-If phages interest you, you can read more on the situation surrounding them in the hidden truth of bacteriophages.
+Check out the article which covers my HS journey and the effects of phage therapy after a year.
+If phages interest you, you can read more about the situation surrounding them in the hidden truth of bacteriophages.